Due diligence reporting tool

 Is the wrapper cash account suitable for high balances or for use as an investment in its own right?

 No – the wrapper cash account isn’t intended for clients to hold large balances of cash for long periods of time.
 For those looking to include cash as part of their investment portfolio, fixed term cash deposit options are available.
+You can find out more about our cash panel page.

 What interest rate does your wrapper cash account pay?